-In this post I want to give a comprehensive view on what all these terms in the title meant and what’s all behind them, also I want to show the differences between them.
+In this post I want to give you a summary about what all these terms (marketing buzzwords) in the title meant and what’s all behind, I also want to show the differences between them.

 converged -> approach each other